 Growing the garden

-We've been spoilt for choice when it comes to plants for our garden
+We were spoilt for choice when it came to plants for our garden

-As a plant conservation charity, we're lucky enough to work with lots of passionate plantspeople who've all been keen to get involved.
+As a plant conservation charity, we're lucky enough to work with lots of passionate plantspeople who were all keen to get involved.

 Kate And Will At New Wood With Acer